bobhyun/TS-API/en/TS-API.en.md

 *The API and this article are subject to change without notice for better development support and improvement.*

-## Getting Started
+## Get Started
-`[Tips]` If you look at this ts-rest-api.md document online, the included examples may not run.
-We recommend that you download this project using git and open the ts-rest-api.html file in your web browser.
+`[Tips]` If you look at this TS-API.en.md document online, the included examples may not run.
+We recommend that you download this project using git and open the TS-API.en.html file in your web browser.

-In this article, ts-rest-api is abbreviated as **API**, and each product is simply called **server**.
+In this article, TS-API is abbreviated as **API**, and each product is simply called **server**.

 ## Video display